The Vita Health Group has today commended the unveiling of the high profile Project 84 campaign.

 “As employee health specialists here at Vita Health Group, we know that mental health issues among men are on the rise, and that, where things like depression or anxiety, or chronic physical health, is left without an outlet for discussion or support, it can lead to some very dark thoughts

 “This is why we work so closely with company’s to help them recognise where employees are suffering, and provide them with ways in which they can signpost their staff or provide the appropriate way for them to recover.”

 RehabWorks, which is part of the Vita Health Group, played a direct role in reporting to the government on the progress and success of the Fit For Work initiative.
 It also has many staff on advisory boards helping to raise the awareness of, and approach to, issues such as mental health and suicide risk of men.

 “Our focus is always to support people with mental health and other conditions to stay in work where possible, with full liaison with the employer, ” said Ms Muston.

 “In very recent times we’ve welcomed the news in the employee health arena that a new and more flexible model for supporting those with mental health issues in particular, is to be fully explored.”

 Mental Health and musculoskeletal issues are the two most significant reasons for absence in the workplace, according to Vita Health Group, the HSE and the CIPD.

-We’ve seen a growing need in recent years to be able to educate both employers and staff about what is available to them, and what likely ‘return to work’ programmes might be available for an employee.
+The company has seen a growing need in recent years to be able to educate both employers and staff about what is available to them, and what likely ‘return to work’ programmes might be available for an employee.

-As a company, we work with a broad spectrum of clients, which range in size and focus from small SMEs to large employers, such as John Lewis Partnership, in the Corporate sector, to NHS Trusts and large Public Sector bodies.
+Vita Health Group works with a broad spectrum of clients, which range in size and focus from small SMEs to large employers, such as John Lewis Partnership, in the Corporate sector, to NHS Trusts and large Public Sector bodies.